 Understandably, ring lights have become exceedingly popular online purchases.
 Keeping a student-friendly budget in mind, options exist in all price ranges.
 You can also play around with do-it-yourself options at home as there’s still plenty of time before interview season to get your lighting just right!

 If you’re lucky enough to have a home office, then you’re pretty much set.
 However, for those of us who aren’t as fortunate, remember to air on the side of neutral when creating your interview day setup.
 White and light colored walls and tables reflect light and brighten up the space.

 If you’re looking to get a little fancy (but still on a student-friendly budget), you can even consider printing a few stock pictures and heading to the dollar store for frames that can easily be attached to the wall with adhesive strips.

 Video interviewing is a skill set in itself and it’s okay if everything doesn’t click instantly.
 Nonetheless, keeping The Five Ps (proper preparation prevents poor performance) in mind, practice until you get it right, then keep on practicing until you can’t get it wrong.

 It's important to remember that this is still relatively new terrain for everyone.
 From spotty internet service to technical difficulties, some things may be out of your control and that’s okay.

 Nonetheless, what’s most important is making an effort to gain invaluable insight about the respective program and not being shy in allowing your strengths and passions to shine through.
 You’re more than worthy and have certainly earned this moment!

-Hailing from the Sunshine State, Victoria Humphrey is a retired pageant queen and fourth-year student at the University of Pittsburgh School of Medicine who recently matched into dermatology at Harvard University.
-She has a passion for skin of color dermatology, educational equality, increasing diversity in medicine, and working with medically underserved communities.
+About the author: Hailing from the Sunshine State, Victoria Humphrey is a retired pageant queen and current Dermatology resident at Harvard University.
+She attended the University of Pittsburgh School of Medicine and has a passion for skin of color dermatology, educational equality, increasing diversity in medicine, and working with medically underserved communities.
 Follow her journey on Instagram or Twitter.